 This case is just one illustration of the commitment of Sogeprom to developing the real estate of tomorrow by placing the user at the heart of its concerns (comfort, air quality, connectivity, biodiversity, etc.) while also increasing the value of the real estate assets.

 Mobility challenges are at the heart of sustainable city requirements.
 Societe Generale addresses them through its vehicle leasing subsidiary, ALD Automotive, as far as possible within the context of its traditional banking developments.
 ALD monitors the environmental impact of its fleet of vehicles and invests in the design of new mobility offers in keeping with new usages and the changing expectations of society and of its diret customers.
-The combination of automobile technical changes, evolving consumption patterns and mobility usages is creating new opportunities.
+The combination of automobile technology changes, evolving consumption patterns and mobility usages is creating new opportunities.

 Sustainable and positive impact finance